 If you fancy delicious wild mushroom recipes, are interested in informative articles about all aspects of edible mushrooms, want to take a journey in history to learn about edible mushrooms in mythology, desire to be informed about the culinary mushroom scene around the world, or like to know about the health benefits of edible wild mushrooms, you are at the right place!
 Also, here you will find recipes, photos, interviews, and reviews of NAMA foray culinary events.

-Objectives of the Mushroom Culinary Arts Ad Hoc Committee
+Objectives of the Mushroom Culinary Arts Committee

-to help us reach our goal to enrich our NAMA community and the world.
-There are many ways to contribute: writing or sharing an interesting article, sharing a special mushroom recipe, partaking with a an account of mushroom history, bringing attention to a new discovery about mushroom health benefits or how mushroom is used as food in some parts of the world, etc. To submit comments and input, contact committee chair Salma St. John by email
+to help us reach our goal in order to enrich our NAMA community and the world.
+There are many ways to contribute: writing or sharing an interesting article, contributing a special mushroom recipe, providing a historical account of edible wild mushroom, calling attention to a new discovery about mushroom health benefits or how mushrooms are used as food in some parts of the world, etc.

 to see a review of the Mushroom Culinary Arts Demo and Tasting at the NAMA foray at Paul Smith (August 8-11, 2019) and a Truffle and Wild Mushroom Risotto recipe!

-You should not eat any mushroom that you aren't sure of or can identify with 100% accuracy.
+You should not eat any mushroom that you cannot identify with 100% accuracy.
 If you're not sure, don't eat the mushroom.
 Visiting a website or consulting a book is not sufficient.
-Some mushrooms can cause gastrointestinal distress; some mushrooms are deadly poisonous!
+Some mushrooms can cause gastrointestinal distress, and some mushrooms are deadly poisonous!